if1live/VRTK/Assets/VRTK/Documentation/API.md

 ### Overview

-Slingshot Jump allows player jumping based on the direction and amount pulled back of each controller.
-This slingshots the player in defined direction and speed.
+Provides the ability for the SDK Camera Rig to be thrown around with a jumping motion by slingshotting based on the pull back of each valid controller.

+**Required Components:**
+ * `VRTK_PlayerClimb` - A Player Climb script for dealing with the physical throwing of the play area as if throwing off an invisible climbed object.
+ * `VRTK_BodyPhysics` - A Body Physics script to deal with the effects of physics and gravity on the play area.

+**Optional Components:**
+ * `VRTK_BasicTeleport` - A Teleporter script to use when snapping the play area to the nearest floor when releasing from grab.
+ * `VRTK_HeadsetCollision` - A Headset Collision script to determine when the headset is colliding with geometry to know when to reset to a valid location.
+ * `VRTK_PositionRewind` - A Position Rewind script to utilise when resetting to a valid location upon ungrabbing whilst colliding with geometry.

+**Script Usage:**
+ * Place the `VRTK_SlingshotJump` script on the same GameObject as the `VRTK_PlayerClimb` script.

 ### Inspector Parameters

- * **Release Window Time:** How close together the trigger releases have to be to initiate a jump.
+ * **Release Window Time:** How close together the button releases have to be to initiate a jump.
  * **Velocity Multiplier:** Multiplier that increases the jump strength.
  * **Velocity Max:** The maximum velocity a jump can be.

 ### Class Events

  * `SlingshotJumped` - Emitted when a slingshot jump occurs

-### Event Payload

- * `GameObject target` - The GameObject of the interactable object that is being interacted with by the controller.

 ### Class Methods